-Bruce Willis Said Not Wearing A Mask Was ‘An Error In Judgement’ After Shoppers Complained At L.A.
+Bruce Willis Said Not Wearing Mask 'An Error In Judgment' After Shoppers Reportedly Complained At L.A.
 Store

 Willis commented on the incident, saying to People Magazine that his gaffe was an "error in judgment."

-He concluded his remarks by encouraging others to continue to stay safe by following the guidelines set forth by the CDC when it comes to stopping the spread of coronavirus.
-“Be safe out there everyone and let’s continue to mask up,” he claimed.
+He concluded his remarks by encouraging others to stay safe by following the guidelines set forth by the CDC when it comes to stopping the spread of coronavirus.

+"Be safe out there everyone and let's continue to mask up," he added.

-People reported that California has over 2 million COVID-19 cases with over 930,000 of those in Los Angeles County alone.
-The state has a mask mandate in place and all residents must wear either a face covering when outside of their home, with limited exceptions, said the California Department of Public Health.
-These include those in a car alone or with members of their household, when eating or drinking, and when outdoors and more than 6 feet from another person,.
+People reported that California has over 2 million COVID-19 cases, with over 930,000 of those in Los Angeles County alone.
+The state has a mask mandate in place, and all residents must wear a face covering when outside of their home, with limited exceptions, per the California Department of Public Health.
+Exceptions include when someone is in a car alone or with members of their household, when eating or drinking, or when outdoors and more than 6 feet from another person.

-The family, which includes the actor’s wife Emma Heming Willis and their two daughters Mabel, 8, and Evelyn, 5, his ex-wife Demi Moore, and their three children Rumer, 32, Scout, 29, and Tallulah, 26, had followed quarantine rules thus far as evidenced by social media posts where the clan isolated in both Los Angeles and Idaho beginning in 2020.
+Willis' family -- which includes the actor's wife Emma Heming Willis and their two daughters Mabel, 8, and Evelyn, 5, his ex-wife Demi Moore, and their three children Rumer, 32, Scout, 29, and Tallulah, 26 -- had followed quarantine rules thus far, as evidenced by social media posts where the clan isolated in both Los Angeles and Idaho beginning in 2020.

-Willis isolated with his ex and their daughters in Idaho while Hemming and their two daughters remained in California after one of the little girls stepped on a needle at a park.
-They were to join the rest of the clan but Hemming needed clearance from the child’s doctor before leaving the state.
+Willis isolated with his ex and their daughters in Idaho, while Heming and their two daughters remained in California after one of the little girls stepped on a needle at a park.
+They were to join the rest of the clan, but Heming needed clearance from the child's doctor before leaving the state.
 Travel restrictions then forced the trio to stay put.
 They later reunited with their extended family members.